seasoncloud/Alleloscope/samples/P5931/scDNA/README.md

 * Estimate cell-specific (rho_hat, theta_hat) values for each region.
 ```
 Obj_filtered=Genotype_value(Obj_filtered = Obj_filtered, type='tumor', raw_counts=raw_counts)  # for tumor

-# Alleloscope allows estimation of up to 6 copies for now.
 ```

 * Genotype all cells and generate a genotype plot for each region.